Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Download now

-What is computer vision vs. machine vision?
+How is computer vision different from machine vision?

 Machine vision is a lighter-weight subset of computer vision.
 Machine vision typically focuses on a narrow task.
 In manufacturing, machine vision (or robot vision) is often used for quality control and to guide objects down an assembly line.
-We will discuss this further in the section about computer vision and manufacturing.
+We will discuss this later in the section about computer vision and manufacturing.

-The goal of computer vision
+The goal of computer visual recognition

 What is computer vision technology?

-How we “see” the world through machine eyes today
+How we ‘see’ the world through machine eyes today

-Computer vision systems use a combination of hardware and software to extract, analyze, and understand visual information.
+Computer vision systems use a combination of hardware and software to extract, analyze and understand visual information.
 This information can come from an image or a sequence of images (in other words, a video).
 In very simple terms, the steps of computer vision include:

-2. Input: Cameras, sensors, and other imaging devices capture visual data
+2. Input: Cameras, sensors and other imaging devices capture visual data

 4. Decision-making: The machine uses analytics to make informed decisions or predictions

-5. Action: The machine performs a task based on its visual analysis and decision-making
+5. Action: The machine performs a task based on its visual analysis

 Computer vision example